-Authorities: 1 dead after tornado hits western Minnesota
+Authorities: 1 dead after tornadoes hit western Minnesota

 Additional details weren’t immediately available and the county said updated information would be released later Thursday.

-The tornado crossed Interstate 94 but no vehicles were affected, according to the weather service.
+One tornado crossed Interstate 94 but no vehicles were affected, according to the weather service.

+The tornadoes were two of several twisters reported across central and northern Minnesota, including in Todd, Wadena and Crow Wing counties, the Star Tribune reported.

 A weather service staffer was at the scene checking the tornado aftermath, Godon said, but the tornado is believed to be at least in the EF-3 category, with winds of 136-165 mph (219-266 kph).